jaydengong17/jaydengong17.github.io/_intuition/2024-01-19-Polynomial-Division.md

 But say you want some way to convert bases quickly into other bases.

-First, notice that the digit to the imediate right of the decimal is always the ones digit.
+First, notice that the digit to the immediate left of the decimal is always the ones digit.

 Next, notice that when we carry to the next place value,